jlan84/train-to-busan-parsing-assignment/assignment.md

 well as poor git tracking/merging) sabotage their use as a way to create a sequential operating script executable from the command line.

-Very often an project will start with exploration in a Jupyter Notebook but end with an application deployed as a script.
+Very often a project will start with exploration in a Jupyter Notebook but end with an application deployed as a script.

 Let's demonstrate the use of a Jupyter Notebook to explore the `train_to_busan_description.txt`